kirankumar3117/DSA/README.md

 ~ n'th fibonacci number (using brute force) - FibBrut.

 ~ How many times a number repeated - How many times a number repeated.

+~ Reversing a given number (with out converting it into string) - ReverseNumber.